 Testing Charge is specified in item 8 of a Schedule.

-TNSP means the Transmission Network Service Provider for the transmission system on which the Delivery Point for an SRAS is located.
+NSP means the Transmission Network Service Provider (TNSP) or Distribution Network Service Provider (DNSP) for the network on which the Delivery Point for an SRAS is located.

-Unavailable means, in respect of an SRAS at any time, that the SRAS is not, or under this Agreement is taken not to be, capable of being provided by SRAS Equipment and SRAS Transmission Components at all of the Contracted Levels of Performance while meeting the Minimum Technical Requirements (see clause 5).
+Unavailable means, in respect of an SRAS at any time, that the SRAS is not, or under this Agreement is taken not to be, capable of being provided by SRAS Equipment and Network Delivery Components at all of the Contracted Levels of Performance while meeting the Minimum Technical Requirements (see clause 5).

 Usage Charge is specified in item 8 of a Schedule.